Wildlander-mod/wildlander-mod.github.io/4-WildlanderWorld/5-The-Quests.md

 ## How do I join the College of Winterhold?

-Get to 50 skill in any magical skill tree, then speak to Faralda at the college entrance.
-(If she isn't there, try [this](https://github.com/Wildlander-mod/Support/wiki/Known-Issues#gameplay-issues))
+Get to 25 skill in any magical skill tree, then speak to Faralda at the college entrance.
+(If she isn't there, press the doorbell, by the ramp)

 ----------